nicoma/hf2gcode-GUI/README.md

 Robot Text Plotter – HF2Gcode GUI
 =================================

 Robot Text Plotter is a Python GUI application to control a drawing robot (GRBL‑style XY plotter) from text, using the external tool “hf2gcode” by Andreas Weber.
-It converts text to G‑code with Hershey fonts, previews the toolpath, and sends the resulting G‑code to the robot over Telnet or a serial (COM) port.[1]
+It converts text to G‑code with Hershey fonts, previews the toolpath, and sends the resulting G‑code to the robot over Telnet or a serial (COM) port.
 It has been tested with midTbot : https://github.com/bdring/midTbot_esp32

 Main features